rafaelcunha2013/rafaelcunha2013.github.io/_projects/3_sf_mo.md

         <br><br>
         If reward functions are expressed linearly, and the agent has previously learned a set of policies for different tasks, successor features (SFs) can be exploited to combine such policies and identify reasonable solutions for new problems [2].
 The paper [2] allows RL agents to combine existing policies and directly identify optimal policies for arbitrary new problems, without requiring any further interactions with the environment.
 It shows that the transfer learning problem tackled by SFs is equivalent to the problem of learning to optimize multiple objectives in RL.
         <br><br>
-        We would like to investigate the relation of SF and multi-objective problems further, understanding the minimum set of policies that is able to delivery a resonable performance for different types of environments.
-In other words, emperically have a intuition of what characteristics of different environments inpact more on the size of this set of policies.
+        We would like to investigate the relation between SF and multi-objective problems further, understanding the minimum set of policies that can deliver reasonable performance for different types of environments.
+In other words, empirically gain an intuition of what characteristics of different environments impact more on the size of this set of policies.

     </div>